Religious views on euthanasia: Buddhism

 There are many views among Buddhists on the issue of euthanasia, but many are critical of the procedure.

-An important value of Buddhism teaching is compassion.
+An important value of Buddhism is compassion.
 Some Buddhists use compassion to justify euthanasia because the person suffering is relieved of pain.
-However, it is still immoral "to embark on any course of action whose aim is to destroy human life, irrespective of the quality of the individual's motive."
+However, Buddhist ethicist Damien Keown, in a 2005 piece in The Lancet, argued that "to embark on any course of action whose aim is to destroy human life, irrespective of the quality of the individual's motive," is immoral.

-In Theravada Buddhism, a lay person daily recites the simple formula: "I undertake the precept to abstain from destroying living beings."
-For Buddhist monastics (bhikkhu) however the rules are more explicitly spelled out.
-For example, in the monastic code (Patimokkha), it states:
+In Theravada Buddhism, a lay person recites each day: "I undertake the precept to abstain from destroying living beings."
+For Buddhist monastics (bhikkhu), however, the rules are more explicit.
+For example, the monastic code (Patimokkha) states:

-"Should any bhikkhu intentionally deprive a human being of life, or search for an assassin for him, or praise the advantages of death, or incite him to die (thus): 'My good man, what use is this wretched, miserable life to you?
-Death would be better for you than life,' or with such an idea in mind, such a purpose in mind, should in various ways praise the advantages of death or incite him to die; he also is defeated and no longer in communion."
+Should any bhikkhu intentionally deprive a human being of life, or search for an assassin for him, or praise the advantages of death, or incite him to die (thus): "My good man, what use is this wretched, miserable life to you?
+Death would be better for you than life," or with such an idea in mind, such a purpose in mind, should in various ways praise the advantages of death or incite him to die; he also is defeated and no longer in communion.